phpable/facades/README.md

 class FacadeExample extends AFacade {
     protected static $Recipient = Recipient::class;

-    /**
-     * The initialize method can be used to provide the necessary
-     * to the recipient arguments if any.
-     */
     protected final static function initialize(): SInit {
         return new SInit(["John"], function(Recipient $Object){
             $Object->changeName("Barbara");